Bulgaria in the Junior Eurovision Song Contest 2007: Konkurs za Bŭlgarska detska pesen na Evroviziya 2007

-The final took place on 29 September 2007 at the Hall 2 of the National Palace of Culture in Sofia, hosted by Doni, Katya and Tanya.
-Ten songs competed and the winner was determined by public televoting.
-Voting was open for 10 minutes, and at the conclusion of the voting, "Bonbolandiya" performed by Bon-Bon were the winners, receiving almost 25% of the public vote.
+The final took place on 29 September 2007 at 17:30 CEST at the Hall 2 of the National Palace of Culture in Sofia and was broadcast on Channel 1 and TV Bulgaria.
+The show was hosted by Doni, Ekaterina Ilieva, Tanya Terzieva and Monika Ivanova.
+Guest performers included Veda junior, Servan and Elitsa, Sredets, Aktsent, Zhulieta Mihneva with "Bez radio ne moga", Doni and Neti with "Tozi film" and "Tseluni me", Levski The results were determined by public televoting.
+"Bonbolandiya" performed by Bon-Bon were the winners, receiving almost 25% of the public vote.